hectorbarquero/athabasca-university-docs/COMP267/UnitOne/unitOneSectionThree.rst

 * Sequential search algorithms aren't efficient for large values of *n*.
 Best case 1, worst case *n*, average case *n/2*.
 * A sequential search algorithm stores only a few peripheral variables, which is small in comparison to the value of *n*.
 It's space efficient.
 * A peripheral value is constant and doesn't really matter in terms of the space efficiency calculations because of *order of magnitude*.
 If c = constant, and n = number of data, then the total work is c(n).
 This means the peripheral work is constant and scales with the throughput.
+* Order of magnitude of n is written as O(n), and it's anything with a constant that scales irrelevant to the input linearly, since the constant is so insignificant to the time efficiency, it's discarded.
+* For linear search, the algorithm equation to calculate average case is roughly half but the real equation is much more complicated than that.
+Use n / 2 for now.
+* The selection sort algorithm performs a sort of a list, and it *grows* a sorted subsection of the list from the back to the front.
+*

 *Notes are ongoing, pending completion*